 Safety Information Howsham Hall borders the River Derwent along occasionally steep banks.
 This represents a hazard for children or guests who require supervision.
-Please make it clear to your guests and family that children must be attended in the grounds at all times.
+Please make it clear to your guests and family that Children must be attended in the grounds at all times.
 There are two throwing lines in the grounds bordering the river.
 Only residential guests are permitted to visit the upper floors.
-All children staying overnight at Howsham must be supervised at all times when on the upper floors as the staircase and surrounding banister and areas are of an historic nature and therefore not up to modern safety standards.
-Fire Emergency Plan - Residential Guests Please read this and satisfy yourself that you understand it.
-Please do not hesitate to contact us to review any of the points in the document.
+All children staying overnight at Howsham must be supervised at all times please when on the upper floors as the staircase and surrounding banister and areas are of an historic nature and therefore not up to modern safety standards.
+Fire Emergency Plan for residential Guests Please read this and satisfy yourself that you understand it.
+Please do not hesitate to contact me to review any of the points in the document.
+We will be happy to supply our full Fire Risk Assessment on request.
 Please inform us if you or any of your guests require a personal evacuation plan.
 Howsham Hall does not have staff on duty overnight other than the Venue Manager who is available in emergencies only.
 You and your guests must therefore be sufficiently familiar with the Fire Emergency plan and escape routes to be able to evacuate the building unaided should the fire alarm sound.
 Escape Route plans are available in each bedroom.
-In order to minimise the risk of a fire event:
+In order to minise the risk of a fire event:

-- Please do not light fires, candles or any naked flame in any other room. - Smoking is not permitted inside the house, including bedrooms. - Any electrical appliances which you bring with you should be unplugged whilst not in use - Please familiarise yourself with your nearest exit Before you retire to bed, please ensure:
+- Please do not light fires candles or any naked flame in any other room. - Smoking is not permitted inside the house, including bedrooms. - Any electrical appliances which you bring ith you should be unplugged whilst not in use - Please familiarise yourself with your nearest exit Before you retire to bed, please ensure:

-- That you do not leave the fire burning unattended - That you close all internal doors - You ensure that fire doors are unobstructed - You leave corridor lights on - That external doors are locked but not bolted FIRE ACTION PLAN Action on discovering a fire RAISE THE ALARM CALL 999 Evacuation of the premises SIMULTANEOUS EVACUATION EVACUATE EVERYONE Assembly MEET AT DESIGNATED MEETING POINT FRONT LAWN IN FRONT OF MAIN ENTRANCE In the event of a fire Whoever identifies a fire will raise the alarm immediately by activating the nearest call point before leaving the building by the nearest safe exit.
+- that you do not leave the fire burning unattended.

+- That you close all internal doors

+- You ensure that fire doors are unobstructed

+- You leave corridoor lights on

+- That external doors are locked

+FIRE ACTION PLAN Action on discovering a fire Evacuation of the premises Assembly RAISE THE ALARM CALL 999 SIMULTANEOUS EVACUATION EVACUATE EVERYONE MEET AT DESIGNATED MEETING POINT FRONT LAWN IN FRONT OF MAIN ENTRANCE In the event of a fire Whoever identifies a fire will raise the alarm immediately by activating the nearest call point before leaving the building by the nearest safe exit.
 This person or a Manager or Supervisor will contact the emergency services and a Manager or Supervisor will ensure that the building is being evacuated and the alarm is sounding.
 On leaving the building all persons/ staff and visitors or guests should proceed immediately to the assembly point.
 Under no circumstances should guests attempt to collect personal belongings, or to re-enter the building after the evacuation.
 The responsible person, so far as possible, should prevent people re-entering the building while the alarm is sounding or before express permission has been given to re-enter the building by the fire & rescue service.
 The designated evacuation routes for visitors will be via the nearest safe fire exit and then to a place of assembly as indicated in the Fire Action Plan.
 The Manager or Supervisor will circulate the outside of the building assisting clients to make their way to the assembly point and conduct a roll call.
 Once all guests have exited the building, the Manager or Supervisor will close all accessible doors and windows to prevent the spread of fire, providing this does not put themselves or others at risk.
 If any person is missing from the roll call, the emergency services will be informed immediately.
-Continued on next page...
+The Fire Risk assessment will be reviewed following any significant changes or events.